What are the best vegan calcium sources and how can we get enough on a plant-based diet?

 We absolutely need calcium for strong bones, along with its super sidekick vitamin D which helps us to absorb it, but we don’t need to drink cows’ milk to get it.

-Most of the calcium in our bodies can be found in our bones, so if we don’t keep our calcium topped up, our bodies use up this store, and that can weaken our bones.
+Most of the calcium in our bodies can be found in our bones; if we don’t keep our calcium topped up, our bodies use up this store, and that can weaken our bones.

-The loss of too much calcium can lead to osteoporosis later in life, so it’s important to ensure that we get a good supply.
+The loss of too much calcium can lead to osteoporosis later in life, so is important to ensure that we get a good supply.

 How much calcium do we need?

 These are some of the best sources of calcium for vegans, so make sure you include these in your diet:

 - Fortified plant milks: 250ml contains 300mg calcium

 - Vegan yogurt (if fortified): 150g contains 150mg